 Go to your start position and adjust all necessary parameters to your needs.
-Then you have to select the option "Start Scanning" (Green Tick) to start the measurement.
-The message from figure 7.5 will appear and ask if you are ready to start your first scan line now.
-Rotate the multi-function control knob and select "Yes".
-As soon as you depress the knob, it is important to begin walking immediately for the eXp 4500 is now recording data.
-As soon as your first scan line is finished a new message will appear, where you have to select "Yes" if you want to scan another line of your field.
+Then you have to select the option "Start Scanning" (the tick symbol) to start the measurement.
+The message from figure 7.4 will appear and ask if you are ready to start your first scan line now.
+Rotate the multifunction control knob and select "Yes".
+As soon as you depress the knob, it is important to begin walking immediately since the eXp 4500 is now recording data.

+As soon as your first scan line is finished, a new message will appear, where you have to select "Yes" if you want to scan another line of your field.
+If you select "No", you will be asked if you want to save your current scan: select "Yes" or "No" to finish the Ground Scan procedure.